Valerie Singleton: Later work

-Having co-hosted a special programme about Metrication in July 1973, she joined Nationwide in October 1973 as the show's "Consumer Unit" presenter with Richard Stilgoe, later becoming one of the main hosts of the show.
+Having co-hosted a special programme about Metrication in July 1973, Singleton joined Nationwide in October 1973 as the show's "Consumer Unit" presenter with Richard Stilgoe, later becoming one of the main hosts of the show.
 Singleton was the co-anchor of Nationwide's royal wedding coverage in November 1973.
 She left Nationwide in 1978 to present the BBC's late-night news programme Tonight, replacing Sue Lawley.
 In 1980, she was the presenter of BBC2's series A Kind of Childhood.
 She made a brief return to Nationwide in the summer of 1983, presenting a series of films looking at people forced to leave their homeland and settle in Britain.

 Singleton hosted many other programmes, notably undertaking a ten-year stint on the Monday-to-Friday BBC Radio 4 PM programme beginning in 1982 (having previously presented the station's Midweek with Valerie Singleton) and eight years presenting BBC2's The Money Programme from September 1980 to March 1988.
 While hosting PM, Singleton admitted she had a difficult relationship with co-presenter Hugh Sykes and threw a cup of water in his face while live on air.
 For the 1983 UK General Election held on 9 June, Singleton covered the results from two constituencies, Torbay and Truro.
 She interviewed the winning candidates, Frederic Bennett (Torbay) and David Penhaligon (Truro), after the results for the BBC's Election results programming.

 When she left PM in 1993, she presented a travel programme for ITV and became a regular travel writer for several national publications.
-She made a one-off return to PM on 29 February 2016 to co-present a special 'Leap Day' programme, alongside Eddie Mair.
+She made a one-off return to PM on 29 February 2016 to co-present a special "Leap Day" programme, alongside Eddie Mair.
 In 1994, she was awarded the OBE for her services to children's television.

-In the 1990s she presented a popular quiz on Channel 4 – Backdate.
-In the late 1990s she presented 12 episodes of Playback for the History Channel, a programme that asked well-known figures about events that have influenced the course of their lives.
-In 2019 she appeared in Can I Improve My Memory? for Channel 4.
+In the 1990s, Singleton presented the quiz show Backdate on Channel 4.
+In the late 1990s, she presented 12 episodes of Playback for the History Channel, a programme that asked well-known figures about events that have influenced the course of their lives.
+In 2019, she appeared in Can I Improve My Memory? for Channel 4.
 She was an early enthusiast for and patron of the painter Jack Vettriano.
 In 2005, the story of Singleton's move from London to Dorset and the sale of the flat she had lived in for more than forty years was reported in The Times.
-According to the Metro newspaper in 2007, Singleton intended to publish her biography in time for Blue Peters fiftieth anniversary in October 2008.
-According to the article, the book would reveal "a few things that will shock".
-The book is yet to be published.

-She was the subject of This Is Your Life in 2001 when she was surprised by Michael Aspel.
+Singleton was the subject of This Is Your Life in 2001, when she was surprised by Michael Aspel.
 Earlier, in 1974, she had been the featured castaway on Desert Island Discs.